Welcome to our guide to Roscommon Racecourse.

 Roscommon Racecourse History

-Racing officially began at the site in 1885, but paused between 1936 – 1948 for World War II.
+Racing officially began at the site in 1885, but was paused between 1936 and 1948 due to World War II.

-In 2011, Wrote managed third at Roscommon but within a year had claimed the Breeders Cup Juvenile Turf at Churchill Downs.
+In 2011, Wrote managed third at Roscommon but within a year had claimed the Breeders’ Cup Juvenile Turf at Churchill Downs.

-In 2008, Again made her debut at Roscommon before going on to win the Moyglare Grade 1 race and to become the country’s highest rated 2-year-old filly, winning the Irish 1000 Guineas the year after.
+In 2008, again made her debut at Roscommon before going on to win the Moyglare Grade 1 race and to become the country’s highest rated 2-year-old filly, winning the Irish 1000 Guineas the year after.

-Other big names include Mouramara; who went on to win the Prix Royallieu just two meetings later, and Panama Hat; who won the Lenebane Stakes, came second in the American St Leger Grade 1 race.
+Other big names include Mouramara, who went on to win the Prix Royallieu just two meetings later, and Panama Hat, who won the Lenebane Stakes, came second in the American St Leger Grade 1 race.

 Roscommon Racecourse Map